Tom Clancy's Ghost Recon (2001 video game)

 Tom Clancy's Ghost Recon is a tactical shooter video game developed by Red Storm Entertainment and published by Ubi Soft in 2001 for Microsoft Windows.
 It is the first game in the Ghost Recon series.
 It was ported to Mac OS, Xbox and PlayStation 2 in 2002 and to the GameCube in 2003.
 Ports for N-Gage and Game Boy Advance were planned, but later canceled.
-Unlike Clancy's other tactical shooter series, Rainbow Six, Ghost Recon is not based on any of his books.
+Unlike Clancy's other tactical shooter series, such as Rainbow Six, Ghost Recon is not based on any of his books, instead he wrote the game himself.

 Together with Rainbow Six, SWAT 3, and Operation Flashpoint, game industry experts generally credit Ghost Recon with defining and refining the tactical shooter genre.
-Ghost Recons success spawned two expansion packs, Desert Siege and Island Thunder, as well as numerous sequels.
+Ghost Recons success spawned two expansion packs, Desert Siege and Island Thunder, as well as numerous sequels, including Ghost Recon 2 and Ghost Recon Advanced Warfighter.

 Gameplay

+In this mission, the Ghost teams are arrived in Russia for an allied forces rescue.

 Ghost Recon puts the player in charge of the eponymous Ghosts, a fictional squad of United States Special Operations Forces soldiers from Delta Company, 1st Battalion, 5th Special Forces Group.
 They are organized into three fireteams named using the NATO phonetic alphabet: Alpha, Bravo, and Charlie, with space for three soldiers per team (the Xbox, PlayStation 2 and GameCube versions do not have a Charlie team available).
 However, only six soldiers can be selected per mission.
 The player enjoys limited tactical control on the battlefield by issuing maneuver commands and rules of engagement for each fireteam through a command map.
 There are 3 difficulties; Recruit, Veteran, and Elite.
 Recruit offers unlimited ammo for some weapons, while the level of difficulty corresponds with the level of responsiveness and "training" of the AI.

 The soldiers themselves are organized into four different character classes.
 Every class can carry a primary and secondary weapon, which are organized into "kits".
 Even though the primary weapon remains the same in all the kits (being defined by the soldier class — see below), there is a variety of equipment to be chosen as the secondary weapon.